ryantd42/NY-Legislative-Git/2023/A7257A-2023/bill.md

   ___________

- Introduced  by  M.  of A. PHEFFER AMATO -- read once and referred to the Committee on Governmental Employees
+ Introduced  by  M.  of A. PHEFFER AMATO -- read once and referred to the Committee on Governmental Employees -- recommitted to the Committee on Governmental Employees in accordance with Assembly Rule 3, sec.
+2  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the retirement and social security law, in  relation  to retirement  of  county correction officers, uniformed correction divi- sion personnel, sheriffs, deputy sheriffs and undersheriffs in  Nassau county

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Subdivisions c and g of section 89-g of the retirement  and social  security  law, as added by chapter 653 of the laws of 1988, such section as renumbered by chapter 771 of the laws of 1988, is amended  to read as follows:
+Subdivisions c and g of section 89-g of the retirement  and social  security  law, as added by chapter 653 of the laws of 1988, such section as renumbered by chapter 771 of the laws of 1988, are amended to read as follows:
   c.
 Upon completion of twenty-five  years  of  such  service  and  upon retirement,  each  such  member  shall receive a pension which, together with an annuity which shall be the actuarial equivalent  of  [his]  SUCH MEMBER'S  accumulated  contributions  at the time of [his] SUCH MEMBER'S retirement and an additional pension which is the  actuarial  equivalent of  the  reserved-for-increased-take-home-pay  to which [he] SUCH MEMBER may then be entitled shall be sufficient to provide  [him]  SUCH  MEMBER with  a  retirement  allowance  equal to one-half of [his] SUCH MEMBER'S final average salary, PROVIDED  HOWEVER  THAT  A  MEMBER  WITH  CREDITED SERVICE  IN  EXCESS  OF  TWENTY-FIVE  YEARS  SHALL RECEIVE AN ADDITIONAL RETIREMENT ALLOWANCE EQUAL TO ONE-SIXTIETH OF SUCH MEMBER'S FINAL  AVER- AGE  SALARY FOR EACH YEAR OF CREDITABLE SERVICE IN EXCESS OF TWENTY-FIVE YEARS BUT NOT IN EXCESS OF THIRTY YEARS.
   g.
 A member, contributing on the basis of this section at the time  of retirement, [shall] MAY retire after the completion of twenty-five years of  total  creditable  service.
-Application therefor  may  be  filed  in  a manner similar to that provided in section seventy of this article.
-Upon completion  of  AT  LEAST  twenty-five  years  of  such service and upon retirement, each such member shall receive  a  pension  which,  together
+Application  therefor may be filed in a

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10387-02-3
+  LBD10387-04-4
- A. 7257  2
+ A. 7257--A  2

- with  an  annuity  which shall be the actuarial equivalent of [his] SUCH MEMBER'S accumulated contributions at the time of  [his]  SUCH  MEMBER'S retirement  and  an additional pension which is the actuarial equivalent of the reserve-for-increased-take-home-pay to which [he] SUCH MEMBER may then be entitled shall be sufficient to provide [him] SUCH MEMBER with a retirement  allowance  equal  to  one-half  of [his] SUCH MEMBER'S final average salary PLUS AN ADDITIONAL RETIREMENT ALLOWANCE EQUAL TO ONE-SIX- TIETH OF SUCH MEMBER'S FINAL AVERAGE SALARY FOR EACH YEAR OF  CREDITABLE SERVICE  IN  EXCESS  OF  TWENTY-FIVE  YEARS  BUT NOT IN EXCESS OF THIRTY YEARS.
+ manner similar to that provided in section seventy of this article.
+Upon completion of AT LEAST  twenty-five  years  of  such  service  and  upon retirement,  each  such  member  shall receive a pension which, together with  an  annuity  which shall be the actuarial equivalent of [his] SUCH MEMBER'S accumulated contributions at the time of  [his]  SUCH  MEMBER'S retirement  and  an additional pension which is the actuarial equivalent of the reserve-for-increased-take-home-pay to which [he] SUCH MEMBER may then be entitled shall be sufficient to provide [him] SUCH MEMBER with a retirement allowance equal to one-half  of  [his]  SUCH  MEMBER'S  final average salary PLUS AN ADDITIONAL RETIREMENT ALLOWANCE EQUAL TO ONE-SIX- TIETH  OF SUCH MEMBER'S FINAL AVERAGE SALARY FOR EACH YEAR OF CREDITABLE SERVICE IN EXCESS OF TWENTY-FIVE YEARS  BUT  NOT  IN  EXCESS  OF  THIRTY YEARS.
   § 2.
 Subdivision e of section 604 of the retirement and social securi- ty  law,  as  amended  by chapter 771 of the laws of 1988, is amended to read as follows:
   e.
 The early service retirement for a member who is employed in Nassau county as a correction officer, uniformed correction division personnel, sheriff, undersheriff or deputy sheriff, as defined in  section  eighty- nine-g  of  this  chapter,  shall  be a pension equal to one-fiftieth of final average salary times years of credited service at  the  completion of  twenty-five  years  of service as such correction officer, uniformed correction division personnel, sheriff, undersheriff or deputy sheriff[, but not exceeding one-half of his or her] PLUS AN ADDITIONAL  RETIREMENT ALLOWANCE  EQUAL  TO  ONE-SIXTIETH OF SUCH MEMBER'S final average salary EACH YEAR OF CREDITED SERVICE IN EXCESS OF TWENTY-FIVE YEARS BUT NOT  IN EXCESS OF THIRTY YEARS.
   §  3.
 All  past  service  costs  associated  with  implementing  the provisions of this act shall be borne by the county of Nassau and may be amortized over a period of ten years.
   § 4.
 Notwithstanding any other provision of law to the contrary,  none of  the  provisions  of  this  act shall be subject to the appropriation requirement of section 25 of the retirement and social security law.
   § 5.
 This act shall take effect immediately and  shall  apply  to  all members that retire on or after such date.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
   This  bill  would modify the service retirement benefit for members of the New York State and Local Employees' Retirement  System  employed  by Nassau County as (1) sheriffs, deputy sheriffs, or undersheriffs engaged directly in criminal law enforcement activities, or (2) correction offi- cers  or  uniformed  correction division personnel.
 The modified service retirement benefit will be one-half of final average salary  (FAS)  upon completion  of  twenty-five  years of creditable service with additional sixtieths for each year of creditable service in excess  of  twenty-five years  but not in excess of thirty years.
 The current service retirement benefit is one-half of FAS upon completion of twenty-five years of cred- itable service.
-  If this bill is enacted during the 2023 legislative session, we antic- ipate  that  there  will be an increase of approximately $740,000 in the annual contributions of Nassau County for the fiscal year  ending  March 31,  2024.
-In future years, this cost will vary as the billing rates and salary of the affected members change.
+  If this bill is enacted during the 2024 legislative session, we antic- ipate that there will be an increase of approximately  $780,000  in  the annual  contributions  of Nassau County for the fiscal year ending March 31, 2025.
+In future years this cost will vary but is expected to average 0.7% of affected salary annually.
-  In addition to the annual contributions discussed above, there will be an immediate past service cost of approximately $10.6 million which will be borne by Nassau County as a one-time payment.
-This  estimate  assumes that  payment  will be made on February 1, 2024.
-If Nassau County elects to amortize this cost over a 10-year period, the cost for the first year including interest would be $1.35 million.
+  In addition to the annual contributions discussed above, there will be an immediate past service cost of approximately $10.5 million which will be borne by Nassau County as a one-time payment.
+This  estimate  assumes that  payment  will be made on February 1, 2025.
+If Nassau County elects
- A. 7257  3
+ A. 7257--A  3

+ to amortize this cost over a 10-year period, the cost for the first year including interest would be $1.35 million.
-  These estimated costs are based on 738 affected  members  employed  by Nassau  County,  with annual salary of approximately $96.3 million as of March 31, 2022.
+  These  estimated  costs  are based on 752 affected members employed by Nassau County, with annual salary of approximately $94.2 million  as  of March 31, 2023.
   Summary of relevant resources:
-  Membership  data as of March 31, 2022 was used in measuring the impact of the proposed change, the same data used in the April 1, 2022 actuari- al valuation.
-Distributions and other statistics can  be  found  in  the 2022  Report  of the Actuary and the 2022 Annual Comprehensive Financial Report.
+  Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
+Distributions and other statistics can  be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
-  The actuarial assumptions and methods used are described in the  2020, 2021,  and  2022  Annual  Report to the Comptroller on Actuarial Assump- tions, and the Codes, Rules and Regulations of the State  of  New  York:
- Audit and Control.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali-